mrxrsd/arpl/README.md

 > **Note:** The implicit conversion only works for `Either<Error, R>` and `SResult<R>`.
 Attempting to convert other types will throw an exception.

-## Best Practices

-1. Use `Either<L,R>` when you need a generic discriminated union
-2. Use `SResult<R>` for specific success/error handling scenarios
-3. Leverage pattern matching with `Match` for clean and safe value handling
-4. Prefer using the type system for error handling instead of exceptions

 ## StaticFactory Helpers

 For a more functional and concise style, ARPL provides the `StaticFactory` class, which offers utility methods to create instances of `SResult` and `Either` in a direct and expressive way: